 Ana Beatriz Monterola-Clift

 Beatriz comes from a long line of Salvadorean farmers.
 Her family lived and worked on a small farm before moving to the United States.
 She knew she wanted to pursue a career that would allow her to stay in touch with her farming roots and the farming community.
 This led her to pursue a degree in environmental studies from Santa Clara University.
-Since then she has worked with many local farms here in California and now organizes the Spanish Language Track of the California Small Farm Conference.
+Since then she has worked with many local farms here in California, and now organizes the Spanish-Language Track of the California Small Farm Conference and coordinates CAFF's membership program.
 During her free time Beatriz loves hiking and camping with her dog Lucia.

 Program Director, Farm to Market

 Ben supports the Farm to Market Team to develop and deliver programs that help small-scale California family farmers reach new markets and bring the food they grow to local communities.
 Ben brings more than ten years of experience in value-based supply chain coordination and believes that supporting farmers and farmworkers is key to a just and resilient food system.
 In his spare time, Ben enjoys exploring the outdoors, traveling and anything involving plants and food.

 Rose is a 2020-21 GrizzlyCorps fellow, completing her 11-month term of service with CAFF’s Climate Smart Farming team.
 Rose recently graduated from UC Berkeley with a degree in Molecular Environmental Biology and Food Systems.
 It was through her academic journey that she developed a passion for regenerative agriculture as it unites her interests in environmental science, human health and nutrition, and community-based work.
 Rose is from the foothills of the Central Valley of California and enjoys cooking, backpacking and watercolor painting.